-Yet, for many years, the case management software available to his firm and most firms was mediocre, cumbersome, and frustratingly unable to keep up with his firm’s needs.
+Yet, for many years, the case management software available to his firm and most firms was mediocre and cumbersome.
+It was also unable to keep up with his firm’s needs.

 “We think a lot about how to do everything,” Jim says.
 “For example, we analyze every step in our processes to see if we can do things more accurately, efficiently and faster.
-We hate performing unnecessary steps, doing useless data entry, or having files piled up waiting for someone to take action.
-We want the key case information right in front of us when we pull up a case, and our managers want to be able to track all of the critical workflow so that we can make sure that what needs to get done, gets done, on time.”
+In addition, we want the key case information right in front of us when we pull up a case, and our managers want to be able to track all of the critical workflow so that we can make sure that what needs to get done, gets done, on time.”

-Jim received his J.D., with honors, from Duke University School of Law and a B.A., Phi Beta Kappa, in Philosophy from Trinity College in Hartford, Connecticut.
+Jim Farrin received his J.D., with honors, from Duke University School of Law.
+He received his B.A., Phi Beta Kappa, in Philosophy from Trinity College in Hartford, Connecticut.